houseabsolute/ci-perl-helpers/README.md

     application to access GitHub on your behalf.
 You will need to allow this, obviously.

-If you have multiple Azure projects you will need to do this once per project.
+If you have multiple Azure DevOps projects you will need to do this once per project.

 ## Quick Start